uwrit/mush/README.md

         log.Fatal(fmt.Sprintf("worker count %s is not an integer", workerstr)) }

+    // This loop is functionally the same as the default wp.DefaultRunner() but
-	for i := 0; i < workercount; i++ {
+    // defined here as an example of how to do custom implementations. for i := 0; i < workercount; i++ {
 		p.wg.Add(1)
 		num := i